zprogrammer-code/cli-applications-jukebox-denver-web-010620/README.md

 ## What is a CLI?

 A CLI, or command line interface, allows a user to interface, or interact with, a computer's operating system or a particular application.
 You've already become comfortable interacting with the command line to navigate files, connect with Github and test your programs.
 In a command line application, the user will respond to a prompt that your program will output to the terminal.
-The user's response, or input, will be recieved by the application and the application will then carry out the programmed response based on that input.
+The user's response, or input, will be received by the application and the application will then carry out the programmed response based on that input.

 For example, I might have a command line application which, once run, will ask the user for their location and in return ouput the current weather for that location to the terminal.